monarch-initiative/ontogpt/docs/setup.md

 ## Prerequisites

 OntoGPT may be installed through `pip` or used directly from the GitHub repository.
-In the latter case, you will need to install the `poetry` dependency manager and precede commands with `poetry run`.
-[See the poetry installation documentation for more details.](https://python-poetry.org/docs/#installation)
+In the latter case, you will need to install the `uv` dependency manager and precede commands with `uv run`.
+[See the uv installation documentation for more details.](https://docs.astral.sh/uv/getting-started/installation/)

 OntoGPT uses `litellm` to interface with LLM endpoints.
 Familiarity with this framework is not necessary to use OntoGPT but may be helpful for troubleshooting.
 See the `litellm` [docs here](https://litellm.vercel.app/docs/).